vinalask3/plans/readme.md

 $user->renewSubscription('tok...');
 ```

-As always, if the payment was processed, it will fire the `Rennokki\Plans\Stripe\ChargeSuccessful` event, or if the payment failed, it will fire `Rennokki\Plans\Stripe\ChargeFailed` event.
+As always, if the payment was processed, it will fire the `Vinalask3\Plans\Stripe\ChargeSuccessful` event, or if the payment failed, it will fire `Vinalask3\Plans\Stripe\ChargeFailed` event.

 # Due subscriptions
 Subscriptions that are not using the local Stripe Charge feature will never be marked as `Due` since all of them are paid, by default.